 The format is a "Sprint and Feature" idea with a short Sprint to be used as a points boost to get everybody off the mark, while setting the grid for a much longer Feature race, including a mandatory pit stop.
 This is intended to demand a lot of versatility from drivers, showing that they can keep their cool over a long race, mastering pit stops and strategy, as opposed to just a short sprint full of fast laps.

 Everything is based around maintaining an enjoyable atmosphere for the drivers and competitors first and foremost, with protests and conflict around incidents kept to a minimum, but close, competitive racing is of course encouraged.
-The first season's driver and team line-up will be determined by a random draw which is to be broadcast live, with future seasons introducing a "driver's market", giving competitors the opportunity to stay put or change to certain teams based on results.
+The first season's driver and team line-up was determined by a random draw which was broadcast live, with subsequent seasons introducing a "driver's market", giving competitors the opportunity to stay put or change to certain teams based on results.

-The cars used in the first outing will be the Indy Pro 2000 PM-18, which I'm well aware has recently been canned from official races, due to the overriding and continued popularity of the Formula 3 car and arrival of the Indy NXT machine.
+The cars used in the first outing were the Indy Pro 2000 PM-18, which I'm well aware was canned from official races, due to the overriding and continued popularity of the Formula 3 car and arrival of the Indy NXT machine.
 Changes to other cars for future seasons will be considered if necessary but the PM-18 can be a blast to drive at the right circuit, providing excellent racing.

 Any information you may need on the championship - whether you're a spectator or a competitor - should be below.
 If you can't find what you're after, please feel free to contact me via email or social media.